Also known as: Serum sodium and Sodium - serum

 This test is usually done as part of an electrolyte or basic metabolic panel blood test.

 Your blood sodium level represents a balance between the sodium and water in the food and drinks you consume and the amount in your urine.
 A small amount is lost through stool and sweat.

 Many things can affect this balance.
-Your doctor may order this test if you:
+Your provider may order this test if you:

 What Abnormal Results Mean

-Abnormal sodium levels can be due to many different conditions.
+An abnormal sodium level can be due to many different conditions.